-The Integration and Implementation Insights (i2Insights) blog aims to strengthen a global network of researchers who share methods, frameworks, processes, concepts, theories and competencies to better understand and act on complex societal and environmental problems.
+The Integration and Implementation Insights (i2Insights) blog was established to strengthen the global network of researchers who share methods, frameworks, processes, concepts, theories and competencies to better understand and act on complex societal and environmental problems.

-Every quarter we review selected statistics about the blog to determine how well we are progressing towards achieving our aims.
-Here we report those statistics to the end of June 2021.
-The next update (to end September 2021) will be published in October 2021.
+Every three months the blog team reviews selected statistics about the blog to assess progress towards achieving the aims.
+Here we report those statistics to the end of March 2022.
+The next update (to the end of June 2022) will be published in July 2022.

 Statistics are reported for: